 Hamish: Yeah, we had to organise meetings and consult with the main teachers and then, that's why Katie and Matthew were identified as the energy champions so that they could be the ones that were taken out and helped us, basically worked together, to produce the final handover.

 Marco: It's sustainability through practice and it has to be able to be monitorable.

 Marco: So what we had to do was make a website.

 Hamish: We had to look at seeing how efficient our system said it was and how efficient our system actually was.

 Marco: What it does, is it tells us exactly how much we are producing, how much we’ve saved, how much it's making right now.
-It's a continuate, it updates every ten minutes and it sends emails to the school weekly.
-We got them the app on the ipads because the each have an ipad in their cabinet.
-So we got that app on the ipads, and they learnt about it.
+It's continual, it updates every 10 minutes and it sends emails to the school weekly.
+We got them the app on the iPads because they each have an iPad in their cabinet.
+So we got that app on the iPads, and they learnt about it.
 And when we went over there yesterday to do our final presentation, which was the official handover to them, to the energy champions, they were showing their peers how to install the app, how to read it, what it did.
 Just being able to see the spikes, all the curves and the days and stuff, they're really excited about it and because like remember when we were saying like about how much power we made.
 They all were saying we'd made one Watt and like a hundred Watts or something and stuff.
 And they're just, they're flabbergasted when we tell them what they actually made.